ysyk2021/the-power-of-gratitude-how-to-cultivate-a-joyful-and-fulfilling-life/src/chapter-5-1.md

-Chapter: The Challenges and Obstacles That Can Arise When Cultivating a Gratitude Practice
+The Challenges and Obstacles That Can Arise When Cultivating a Gratitude Practice
 ==========================================================================================

 In this chapter, we will explore the various challenges and obstacles that individuals may encounter when cultivating a gratitude practice.
 While gratitude has profound benefits, it is important to acknowledge and address the difficulties that can arise along the way.
 By understanding these challenges, we can develop strategies to overcome them and continue on our journey towards a joyful and fulfilling life.